ibm-cloud-docs/openwhisk/openwhisk_actions.md

 Always specify `swift:3.1.1` as previous Swift versions are not supported.
 {: tip}

-Action invocation is the same for Swift actions as it is for JavaScript actions:
+Action invocation is the same for Swift Actions as it is for JavaScript Actions:

 ```
 wsk action invoke --result helloSwift --param name World